jampola/paywalls_suck/README.md

 Web app and a simple API

+## Disclaimer

+* YMMV, this is a personal project.
+Whilst it is working for me, due to the OS specific nature opf PhantomJS, something might break for you.

+* Not all pages may render the way you will see in a Chhrom(ium)e, Firefox, Etc, this can be due to setTimeout or a plethora of other JS libs running on the site that renders the site in a time specific manner.

 ## Background

 I was stuck without internet for a day, I wanted to make something using whatever leftover existing libraries I had contained within some other projects.
 I also wanted to create a RESTful API for the purpose of grabbing screengrabs of sites that have some form of paywall.